 Our main goal at EHS is to ' First lift it, then sort it' with this approach the primary auger is set at 40deg giving a decrease in approach angle and increases initial lift capability.
 Coupled with the sorting augers being set at 60deg, this allows the cane to lift and travel to the top of the middle auger to a 1 metre diameter three points of contact arc.
 At this transition stage the sorting takes place to present the cane correctly to the base cutters and feed train.
-This in turn assist with reducing losses at the choppers and extractor.
+This in turn gives uniform feed to the roller train, assisting in reducing losses at the choppers and extractor caused by 'Glut' feeding

-It was indicated in the early design stage of Canestalker the team at EHS proved that matching forward speed and spiral speed was critical.
+It was indicated in the early design stage of Canestalker, the team at EHS proved that matching forward speed and spiral lift speed was critical.
 The front end of a cane harvester has not changed much over the years and also is quite poorly matched to ground speed.
 On most current machines, the spiral performance is limited to 4km/hr ground speed in really lodged crops.
 Crops cut faster then this create irreversible damage to stool, causes split billets and a drop in crop yield for the years to come.

 The Canestalker crop divider is one of the many additions to the range of harvester maximisation products that EHS Manufacturing have designed, built and tested, to reduce crop losses and maximise profitability.

-Easy to fit no modifications required
+- Easy to fit no modifications required

-Genuine Case assembly parts.
+- Genuine Case assembly parts

-Variable flow controller, giving ease of auger rpm adjustment on the run and in comfort of the cab.
+- Variable flow controller, giving ease of auger rpm adjustment on the run and in comfort of the cab

-- Contact EHS Manufacturing for more information on a set of half tracks to suit your machine.
+Contact EHS Manufacturing for more information

 International enqires welcome